ashwinangadi/ibcep/README.md

 ## Challenges Faced
 -	Handling storage limitations and providing appropriate feedback to the user.
 -	Choosing a suitable PDF viewer for the project
--	Ensure persistence of data across page reloads
+-	Ensured persistence of data across page reloads by serializing the data and storing it as string in local storage.